2.17. Variant¶

 U_F = variant<i_value:uint;f_value:float> // exactly the same as the declaration above

-Any two variants are the same type, if they have the same named cases of the same types in the same order.
+Any two variants are the same type if they have the same named cases of the same types in the same order.

-Current case selection can be checked via is
+The current case selection can be checked via the is operator, and accessed via the as operator:

 assert(t is i_value)